Bounty (chocolate bar): Flavours

 Since 2006, a cherry-flavoured version has also been available in Australia.
 This was initially a limited edition flavour, but remained available as of 2013.
 In 2018 the cherry bounty was no longer available.
-In Europe, a limited edition mango flavour was available in 2004-05 and in Russia and Ukraine in 2010.
+In Europe, a limited edition mango flavour was available in 2004–05 and in Russia and Ukraine in 2010.
 A pineapple-flavoured edition was available in Russia during 2014.

 Since November 2022 the dark chocolate Bounty has not been available in British stores.
 Mars UK said in September 2023 that "we have temporarily had to delist Bounty Dark for operational reasons and we’re working hard to bring the product back when we can".

 Popularity

 In 2022, Guardian journalist Emma Hughes viewed the 1951 introduction of the product as responding to a "new mood of postwar optimism and people's longing for sunny foreign travel".

 Described as "perhaps Britain’s most controversial confection", Bounty achieved a reputation of being the leftover snack from Celebrations tubs.
-On 3 November 2022, it was announced that Bounty bars would be removed from some Celebrations tubs sold in Britain after the manufacturers found that 40% of people hated them.
-A limited run of "No Bounty" tubs would be available, in the weeks before Christmas.
-But a final decision had not been made after 18% of people named the Bounty as their favourite.
+On 3 November 2022, it was announced that Bounty bars would be removed from some Celebrations tubs sold in Britain as a trial run after the manufacturers found that 40% of people disliked them.
+A limited run of "No Bounty" tubs were made available in the weeks before Christmas.
+However, a final decision on removing them from the tubs completely had not been made, after 18% of people surveyed named the Bounty as their favourite chocolate bar in Celebrations tubs.